Lipen/bdd-rs/examples/abstract-interpretation/guide/main.typ

 Unlike traditional academic papers or reference manuals, this guide:

 - *Tells a story*:
-  We build concepts progressively, motivating each idea before formalizing it
+  Concepts build progressively, motivating each idea before formalizing it
 - *Shows real code*:
   Every concept is backed by working Rust implementations in the bdd-rs library
 - *Balances rigor and intuition*:
-  We maintain mathematical precision while providing accessible explanations
+  Mathematical precision is maintained while providing accessible explanations
 - *Connects to practice*:
   Real-world applications and case studies demonstrate where these techniques shine
 - *Provides multiple paths*: